AmazingBooks/Key-Concepts-in-Javascript/README.md

  6. Most new web APIs are being built on top of promises, and you can expect many more to follow suit in the future.

+ ## PROXIES AND THE REFLECTION API
+Proxies were introduced in ECMAScript 6 and allows developers to create built-in objects.
+**What are Proxies?**
+- Proxies are wrappers that can intercept and alter low-level JavaScript engine operations.
+- Calling <ins>**new Proxy()**</ins> creates a proxy to use in place of another object (called the target).
+The proxy virtualizes the target so the proxy and the target appear to be functionally the same.
+- Proxies allow you to intercept low-level object operations on the target that are otherwise internal to the JavaScript engine.
+- These low-level operations are intercepted using a trap, which is a function that responds to a specific operation.
+-
+##### Note
+  - The nonstandard behavior of numeric properties and the length property is why arrays are considered exotic objects in ECMAScript 6.